 Meditation is something that can improve the life of anyone.
 It is best if done daily, but even once in a while can be a very helpful thing.

 You do not have to be in any particular mind space before meditating!
-It helps, but everyone has to start somewhere, and the first meditation linked on this page, the simple centering breathing exercise, is a good place to start if you are new to all this.
+It helps, but everyone has to start somewhere, and the first meditation linked on this page is a good place to start if you are new to all this.

 The idea of having to be in a good space for meditation before starting is kind of like the idea of having to get clean before you take a shower!